Landhi

-Landhi (لانڈھی) is a residential neighbourhood and an industrial municipality in the eastern part of Karachi, Pakistan.
-It is bordered by the Faisal Cantonment and Shah Faisal Colony to the north across the Malir River, Bin Qasim Port to the south and east, and Korangi to the west.
+Landhi (لانڈھی) is a residential neighbourhood and industrial municipality in the eastern part of Karachi, Pakistan.
+It is bordered by Faisal Cantonment and Shah Faisal Colony to the north across the Malir River, Bin Qasim Port to the south and east, and Korangi to the west.

 Demographics

 The population of Landhi was estimated to be over 660,000 at the 1998 census, of which 99% are Muslim.
 Muhajirs constitute an overwhelming majority of the population, followed by Pakhtoon, Sindhi and Baloch.

 Economy

-Landhi Industrial Area and Landhi Export Processing Zone are two major industrial areas where many companies have manufacturing facilities which include, Ghani Glass, Dawlance, International Industries Limited, Abbott Laboratories, and textile companies like Gul Ahmed, Al Karam, Artistic Millner, Feroz1888, Soorti, Yunus Textile, etc.
+Landhi Industrial Area and Landhi Export Processing Zone are two major industrial areas where many companies have manufacturing facilities, such as Ghani Glass, Dawlance, International Industries Limited, Abbott Laboratories, and textile companies like Gul Ahmed, Al Karam, Artistic Millner, Feroz1888, Soorti, Yunus Textile, etc.

 Neighbourhoods

 The town of Landhi is a middle-class area.
-The literacy rate in Landhi Town is more than 60%.
 Landhi Town has great educational institutions like National University(FAST), Mono-Technical College, Science and Commerce College, Maryam Girls College.
 Baber Market at Landhi 3 is the biggest Market of Town.
 Town Municipal Administration Office is at Landhi 5.
 This includes the neighbourhoods of Dawood Chowrangi, Quaidabad, Malir, Moinabad, Muslimabad, and Muzafarabad, which form a cluster in the eastern part of the town.
 The neighbourhood of Sharafi Goth in the north of the town along the Malir River is the least densely populated neighbourhood.
 The town was initially built for Mohajirs who came to Pakistan from India after 1947.
-It was generally a planned area but due to inefficiency of local governments and corruption at grass root and upper levels, this town is a Katchi Abadi.
+It was generally a planned area but due to government inefficiency and corruption at upper levels, this town is a Katchi Abadi.
 There were several forced takeovers of government parks and lands.
 Also encroachments of government land in front of houses and commercial areas has completely reshaped the Landhi Town.